Intonation in Questions – How to Use INTONATION when asking questions

 You can understand that it’s an open-ended question, so the intonation went down at the end of the question.
 However, we can ask a similar question such as:

-- So, do you work in the ➚ city?
+So, do you work in the city? (rising)

 When you read the two sentences together, you can easily understand the difference in their intonation.
 The second one is a YES/NO question; as a result, the intonation went up at the end.